The Control and Risk Committee is a body with consultative and propositional functions vis-à-vis the Board

 |In addition to a comprehensive strategic planning and evaluation process for analysis of investments, strategic risk is mitigated by the high level of experience and professionalism of Company management, with regard to the real estate market, operational/financial management, and internal controls.|

-In terms of quantitative analysis, the model is based on an examination of the dynamics of the Internal Rate of Return (IRR) of the Company’s investments, resulting from evolutionary scenarios of the components of the IRR itself.
-The methodology adopted is based on a comparison between the “basic” IRR, calculated on the basis of information derived from the Company’s Business Plan and individual investments, and the IRR@Risk calculated on the basis of estimates of risk factors (e.g. probability of default of tenants, occupancy of properties, break option clauses, lease agremeent reversion, asset and tenant concentration etc.) and the performance of a real estate market index.
+In terms of quantitative analysis, the model is based on examining the dynamics of the Internal Rate of Return (IRR) of the Company’s investments, resulting from evolutionary scenarios of the components of the IRR itself.
+The methodology adopted is based on a comparison between the “basic” IRR, which is calculated on the basis of information derived from the Company’s Business Plan and individual investments, and the IRR@ Risk which is calculated on the basis of estimates of risk factors (e.g. probability of default of tenants, occupancy of properties, break option clauses, lease agreement reversion, asset and tenant concentration etc.) and the performance of a real estate market index.
 The latter is determined based on the evolution of macroeconomic variables (e.g. interest rates, unemployment, etc.), formulated by international bodies (e.g. IMF, etc.) and appropriately selected, using a multivariate linear regression model.

-The distributions of the possible evolution of the risk factors / variables considered are summarized in as many IRR distributions, from which an IRR is estimated for each risk and an Overall IRR@Risk, at individual investment and portfolio level.
-The difference between the “base” IRR and the IRR@Risk is a measure of the risk exposure of each investment and of the investment portfolio as a whole.
+The distributions of the possible evolution of the risk factors / variables considered are summarised in as many IRR distributions, from which an IRR is estimated for each risk and an Overall IRR@Risk, at an individual investment and portfolio level.
+The difference between the “base” IRR and the IRR@ Risk is a measure of the risk exposure of each investment and of the investment portfolio as a whole.